What is the Best Reselling App? Recommendations for Beginners

 • Low fees compared to other platforms

 Depop has no selling fees!
 Depop eliminated their commission selling fee for listings created after July 2024.
-As such, Depop only has a small payment processing fee.
+As such, Depop only has a small payment processing fee of 3.3% plus $0.45.

 Depop Fee Breakdown:

-👖 Example: If you sell a pair of jeans on Depop, you will make $16.98 after fees under the following parameters:
+👖 Example: If you sell a pair of jeans for $20 on Depop, you will make $18.89 after fees.

-For more, check out the article How to Sell on Depop: Tips, Tricks, and Strategies to Stand Out!
+For more information, check out the article How to Sell on Depop: Tips, Tricks, and Strategies to Stand Out!

 • Large global audience